gamati01/BGK2D_GPU/README.md

 Other preprocessing flags are:

-* TRICK1 (to reduce impact of BC on performance --> square box")
+* TRICK1 (to reduce the impact of BC on performance --> square box")
-* TRICK2 (to force, for openmp offload the number of threads)
+* TRICK2 (to force, for OpenMP offload the number of threads)
-* DRAG (activate drag/lift computing, time consuming)
+* DRAG (activate drag/lift computing, time-consuming)